th2-net/th2-read-log/README.md

     + pathFilter - filter for files that correspond to that alias
     + regexp - the regular expression to extract data from the source lines
     + groups - the groups' indexes to extract from line after matching the regexp.
 If not specified all groups will be published
+    + timestampRegexp - the regular expression to extract the timestamp from the log's line.
+      If _timestampRegexp_ is **not** specified the message's timestamp will be generated automatically (no additional data is added to the message).
+      If it is set then:
+        + If the _timestampFormat_ specified the timestamp will be used as a message timestamp.
+        + Otherwise, the timestamp will be added to the message properties, but the message timestamp will be generated.
+    + timestampFormat - the format for the timestamp extract from the log's line. **Works only with specified _timestampRegexp_ parameter**.
+      If _timestampFormat_ is specified the timestamp extract with _timestampRegexp_ will be parsed using this format and used as a message's timestamp.
 + common - the common configuration for read core.
 Please found the description [here](https://github.com/th2-net/th2-read-file-common-core/blob/master/README.md#configuration).
   NOTE: the fields with `Duration` type should be described in the following format `PT<number><time unit>`.
   Supported time units (**H** - hours,**M** - minutes,**S** - seconds).
 E.g. PT5S - 5 seconds, PT5M - 5 minutes, PT0.001S - 1 millisecond